-Theme Project Partners Description Total Food Ramadan Boxes Dar El Orman Association (with Ministry of Social Solidarity 3,000 dry food boxes distributed to local communities around our operational fields in Damietta and Dakahlia governorates during the month of Ramadan. \$24 K Health General and Ophthalmic Convoys Foundation (with Damietta Health sector, Azhar University hospital, Khaled Abdel Rahman pharmacies) Foundation (with Damietta Health sector, Azhar University have access to or be able to afford such treatments.
+Theme Project Partners Description Total Food Ramadan Boxes Dar El Orman Association (with Ministry of Social Solidarity 3,000 dry food boxes distributed to local communities around our operational fields in Damietta and Dakahlia governorates during the month of Ramadan. \$24 K Health Medical Convoys; General and Ophthalmic Convoys Misr El Khier Foundation (with Damietta Health sector, Azhar University hospital, Khaled Abdel Rahman pharmacies) Medical convoys in Faraskour district, Damietta governorate to provide a range of medical services to members of local communities that would not normally have access to or be able to afford such treatments.
 Convoys included medical specialists in ENT, Urology, Internal Medicine, Gynaecology, Dermatology, Pediatrics, Opthamologyetc.
 Patients were able to receive routine examinations, x-rays, blood tests, medication and minor surgeries.
-Over 650 patients examined, 520 medications \$27 K Education and 111 eye glasses distributed, 5 operations performed. \$49 K
+Over 650 patients examined, 520 medications and 111 eye glasses distributed, 5 operations performed. \$27 K Education Social Entrepreneurship Mobilization -Income Generation program American University of Cairo (with Ministry of Social Solidarity) Phase I of the Income Generation Program provided vocational training to local community members in Gamalya district, Dakhlia governorate.
+Included sewing training to 30 participants and MS Office training to a further 16.
+Phase II commitment signed in which 35-40 beneficiaries will receive advanced training in sewing and garment manufacture, and will also be provided with heavy duty sewing machines to enable their own business start-ups.
+Phase II will be implemented in 2023. \$49 K